 A virtual private network (VPN) is a technology that allows for secure extending of a private network over a public network (the Internet).
 Given that public networks do not ensure privacy and protection to personal data, both corporate and private users recognize the need for a VPN as a sound security mechanism.

 By connecting to a virtual private network, you can create a safe tunnel between your device and the website you’re visiting.
 The tunnel encrypts all traffic that passes through it, hides your identity, and makes it possible for you to access the web from different virtual locations remotely.

 Basically, there are two types of VPN.
 These are remote-access and site-to-site VPNs.
-While private individuals generally use the first type of VPN, organizations are more likely to deal with the second.
-That’s because organizations want to implement and manage VPNs on a corporate level for the purpose of security.
+While private individuals normally use the first type of VPN, organizations are more likely to deal with the second.
+That’s because organizations prefer to implement and manage VPNs on a corporate level for security purposes.

 Remote Access VPN

 Generally speaking, a remote-access VPN is rather a solution for your personal use.
 It’s affordable, secure, and robust when it comes to various useful features.
 Also, it’s ultimately easy-to-use.
 It takes just a few clicks for you to connect to one of the remote VPN servers and bypass regional restrictions, filtering, or simply stay on the safe side: such a VPN will protect you from all kinds of hackers and snoopers.

 A Site-to-Site VPN is also known as a Router-to-Router VPN and is generally utilized by companies.
-The use case is simple: it connects two networks of the same company in different physical locations.
+It’s used to connect two networks of the same company in different physical locations.
 For example, company A has two branches: one office in Toronto and the other in Tokio.
 To ensure secure internal communication and data transmission between offices, the company integrated a Site-to-Site VPN or Intranet.
 Company A also communicates with company B that handles all the marketing tasks.
 To establish a safe external connection between offices both companies use a Site-to-Site VPN or Extranet.
 Depending on the type of connection and its configuration, a Site-to-Site VPN can be defined either as Intranet or Extranet.